 The composite EFLH values assume a 50/50 split between primary and secondary installations and are a weighted average of EFLH values in Appendix A: Climate Dependent Values.

-Table 2-20: Midstream DHP – SEER2 and EER2 Baseline Splits through Table 2-24: Midstream DHP – Composite EFLH Values show the inputs for the calculation of each composite baseline value.
+Table 2-20 through Table 2-24 show the inputs for the calculation of each composite baseline value.
 The composite baseline values will be updated as needed from the downstream program participation data set.
 The split represents the approximate percentage of projects in the PECO and PPL territories that have the indicated Cooling Type.
 The split is calculated by dividing the number of projects with the indicated Cooling Type by the total number of projects in PECO PY8 to PY9 and PPL PY8 to PY10Q1 historical data set.
 The split is rounded to the nearest percent.

 The composite value represents the weighted average of the system type based on the relative system splits.